-No special diets or foods can slow the progression of Parkinson's disease, but certain dietary strategies may help with managing symptoms.
+No special diets or foods can slow the progression of Parkinson disease (PD), but certain dietary strategies may help manage symptoms.

 Protein.
-High levels of proteins can affect how much levodopa can reach the brain and can, therefore, reduce the drug's effectiveness.
+High levels of protein can affect how much levodopa can reach the brain and can reduce the drug's effectiveness.
 Avoiding protein altogether is not the solution, since malnutrition can result.
-Most doctors recommend reducing protein or eating most of your protein at the evening meal.
-Patients should discuss a low-protein diet and other nutritional strategies with their health team.
+Most health care providers recommend reducing protein or eating most of your protein at the evening meal.
+Discuss a low-protein diet and other nutritional strategies with your health team.

-Good control of protein intake may help minimize fluctuations and wearing-off and may allow some patients to reduce their daily levodopa dosage.
+Good control of protein intake may help minimize fluctuations and wearing-off, and allow some people with PD to reduce their daily levodopa dosage.

 If you are used to eating a low-fiber diet, you should try to gradually increase the amount of fiber.
 It is best to obtain dietary fiber, soluble or insoluble, in the natural form of whole grains, nuts, legumes, fruits, and vegetables.
-If it proves difficult to do so, psyllium, (found in products such as Metamucil), is an excellent soluble fiber supplement.
-Drinking lots of fluids is particularly important in preventing constipation.
+If it proves difficult to do so, psyllium (found in products such as Metamucil) is an excellent soluble fiber supplement.
+Drinking lots of fluids is particularly important for preventing constipation.

 Weight Loss.
-For reasons that are not completely understood, many patients with Parkinson’s disease experience weight loss.
-Parkinson’s disease can affect a person's sense of smell and taste, which may make food lessappetizing.
+For reasons that are not completely understood, many people with PD experience weight loss.
+Parkinson disease can affect a person's sense of smell and taste, which may make food less appetizing.
 Tremors (shaking) and swallowing problems can make it more difficult and tiring to eat.
-If you find that you are losing weight without trying, talk with your doctor or a dietician about developing a diet plan that will meet your caloric needs.
+If you find that you are losing weight without trying, talk with your health care provider or dietitian about developing a diet plan that will meet your caloric needs.

 Herbs and Supplements.
-There is currently no evidence for the effectiveness of any herb or dietary supplement in the treatment of Parkinson’s disease.
-Coenzyme Q10 is the most-studied supplement for PD.
-A high-quality study was unable to demonstrate benefits for patients with early-stage PD, although more research is being conducted.
+There is currently no evidence for the effectiveness of any herb or dietary supplement in the treatment of Parkinson disease.
+Coenzyme Q10 is the most-studied supplement for early-stage PD.
+Clinical trials have failed to show it has any benefits.

 Ginger is one natural remedy that has well-established properties for easing nausea.
-A simple tea made from boiling ginger root may help alleviate nausea symptoms associated with many Parkinson’s disease medications.
+A simple tea made from boiling ginger root may help alleviate nausea symptoms associated with many Parkinson disease medications.

-Be sure to let your doctor know about any herb or dietary supplement you are taking, or considering taking.
-Some products, such as St. John's wort, can interact and interfere with the effectiveness of medications.
+Let your health care provider know about any herb or dietary supplement you are taking, or considering taking.
+Some products, such as St. John's wort, can interact and interfere with the effectiveness of Parkinson medications.

-Regular exercise is important for patients in all stages of Parkinson’s disease.
+Regular exercise is important for people in all stages of Parkinson disease.
 Exercise has a wide range of benefits.
 It can improve muscle strength and agility, which helps promote better walking and balance.
-Exercise can also help with controlling symptoms such as fatigue, constipation, and depression.
+Exercise can also help control symptoms such as fatigue, constipation, and depression.

 Types of Exercise.
-Doctors recommend that patients incorporate stretching, resistance, and aerobic exercise into their routine.
+Health care providers recommend that people with PD incorporate stretching, resistance, and aerobic exercise into their routine.
 Some suggestions include:

 Reducing Muscle Freezing.
 Try to practice regular daily activities that simplify actions and reduce the incidence of muscle freezing.
-Most often, freezing occurs when a patient begins to move or is presented with an obstacle.
+Most often, freezing occurs when a person with PD begins to move or is presented with an obstacle.
 The following tips may be helpful:

 Gait Training.
 Practicing new methods for standing, walking, and turning may help retain balance and reduce the risk of falls.
 The following tips may be helpful:

-Patients with Parkinson’s can benefit from working with rehabilitative therapists.
+People with PD can benefit from working with rehabilitative therapists.
 They include physical therapy, occupational therapy, and speech therapy.
-Patients may also find arts therapy (including dance therapy and music therapy) to be helpful.
+Art therapies (including dance therapy and music therapy) may also be helpful.

 Speech Therapy.
 Speech therapy may help those who develop a monotone voice and lose volume.
-Certain techniques, such as the Lee Silverman Voice Technique, are designed specifically to help patients with Parkinson’s disease speak louder.
+Certain techniques, such as the Lee Silverman Voice Technique, are designed specifically to help people with Parkinson disease speak louder.
 A speech therapist can also help evaluate and monitor swallowing issues.

 Occupational Therapy.
-Occupational therapists help patients learn how to improve their functioning and independence within their home and workplace environments.
-They can help patients better manage activities of daily living including bathing, dressing, and grooming.
+Occupational therapists help people learn how to improve their functioning and independence within their home and workplace environments.
+They can help people better manage activities of daily living, including bathing, dressing, and grooming.
 Occupational therapists can provide professional advice on what sort of adaptive tools, such as grab bars, should be used in the bathroom, bedroom, and kitchen.
 They can advise on mobility devices such as wheelchairs and scooters.

 Relaxation techniques and staying mentally active are important for managing stress and dealing with feelings of depression and anxiety:

 Bronstein JM, Tagliati M, Alterman RL, Lozano AM, Volkmann J, Stefani A, et al. Deep brain stimulation for Parkinson disease: an expert consensus and review of key issues.
 Arch Neurol.
-2011 Feb;68(2):165.
+2011;68(2):165.
 Epub 2010 Oct 11.

 Rolinski M, Fox C, Maidment I, McShane R. Cholinesterase inhibitors for dementia with Lewy bodies, Parkinson's disease dementia and cognitive impairment in Parkinson's disease.
 Cochrane Database Syst Rev. 2012 Mar 14;3:CD006504.

 Tomlinson CL, Patel S, Meek C, Herd CP, Clarke CE, Stowe R, et al. Physiotherapy intervention in Parkinson's disease: systematic review and meta-analysis.
 BMJ.
-2012 Aug 6;345:e5004.
+2012;345:e5004.